 If your household bears a water meter, your reduction in water usage translates to a reduction in the bill.
-Good news is that the costs of purchase and installation of a grey water system are close to nil.
-It does not require huge initial investment.
+The good news is that a greywater system’s purchase and installation costs are nearly nil.
+It does not require a huge initial investment.

 After the purchase and installation of the system, you are bound to have other benefits flowing in.
-Although it depends on how much water you use or the frequency of use, there is a considerable reduction in water usage when the Grey Water system is imposed.
+Although it depends on how much water you use or the frequency of use, water usage is considerably reduced when the Grey Water system is imposed.

 Natural resource protection

 There is a significant growth in population across the globe.
 This is not without the southern African part.
-The ever-rising population and industrial growth rates cause the strain in our water resources as well.
-Therefore, everyone has a role to play to shun the epidemic.
+The ever-rising population and industrial growth rates also cause strain on our water resources.
+Therefore, everyone has a role to play in shunning the epidemic.

 Each can cultivate a sustainable relationship with our environment.
 This can only be possible if we economize on the use of water.
-Grey Water usage is a brilliant way of ensuring that the generation to come won’t lament concerning the water issue.
+Grey Water usage is a brilliant way to ensure that the generation won’t lament the water issue.

 Not only does the grey water reduce the demand for water supply, but also in septic wastage.
-Reusing the water leaves less of in flowing into sewage as septic flow.
+Reusing the water leaves less inflow into sewage as septic flow.
 You cut the load in the septic wastewater.
 The reduction translates to the septic system handling less of the effluent.

-Any garden will require the appropriate amounts of sunlight, soil and adequate water for it to bear fruits successfully.
-According to soil science, different varieties of plants will thrive in their different environments.
+Any garden will require the appropriate amounts of sunlight, soil and adequate water to bear fruits successfully.
+According to soil science, different plants will thrive in their various environments.

-For a garden to bring forth the best, it must be growing in its most natural setting.
-Just as plants require these conditions during their growth period, dry soils crave for more water.
+A garden must grow in its most natural setting to bring forth the best.
+As plants require these conditions during their growth, dry soils crave more water.

-An alternative to sprinkler systems is the use of Grey Water Harvesting system.
+An alternative to sprinkler systems is the Grey Water Harvesting system.
 Since they are equipped with a sieving system, the household water flows through the pipes into the gardens to wet the thirsty soils.
-The water offers a variety of benefits to the plant from the health of the plant to water conservation.
+Water offers a variety of benefits to the plant, from the plant’s health to water conservation.